natkinson1/backgammon-AI/README.md

 ## Moving a piece which has been taken.

-To move a piece which is on the bar after being taken we denote the source to be *bar*.
+To move a piece which is on the bar after being taken, we denote the source to be *bar*.

 ### Example